sravanjosh07/QR_Reader/README.md

 ## Detecting and decoding the code
-The video feed is preprocessed and fed into the [pyzbar](https://pypi.org/project/pyzbar/) function.
+The video feed is preprocessed and fed into the [pyzbar](https://pypi.org/project/pyzbar/) function, which detects and decodes the QR code.

+## Adding sound and taking the output
+sound is played when the code finding is a success, a timer is set to freeze the recording to prevent further detection of the same QR-code.
+The output is then appended to a list, which is also used to detect the duplicates of the scanned code.